Responses#

 JSON#

 JSON format is a popular method for transferring data over the internet.
-The most straightforward way to return JSON data is to pass a list
+The most straightforward way to return JSON data is to pass a list or dict as the return value.
+Find out more in the specific page.

 The following cell defines an application that has both handlers that return dictionary and list.